ttchaudinh/github-pages-with-jekyll/index.md

 # Welcome to my blog

 I'm glad you are here.
-I plan to talk about how I ended up from a Tax Consultant at PricewaterhouseCoopers Vietnam to Data Analyst path.
+I plan to talk about how I transformed from a Tax Consultant in Vietnam to a Data Analyst in Stockholm, how I learnt to write my first line of code and how developed my programming skills so far.